-Retinoids come in many forms including gels, creams, and lotions, and besides acne, they are also used to treat psoriasis, slow down skin aging, as well as some cancers.
+Retinoids come in many forms, including gels, creams, and lotions, and besides acne, they are also used to treat psoriasis, slow down skin aging, and some cancers.

 Tretinoin products that contain higher percentages of tretinoin are usually used to treat severe cystic acne as they work by unblocking the clogged follicles that initially cause the formation of acne.

 While Retin-A might sound somewhat intimidating and scary, it is definitely not something you should be scared of.
-Retin-A can have some side effects but this can be the case when it comes to any other product.
+Retin-A can have some side effects but this can be the case for any other product.

 Some side effects might include tingling or burning on the skin, redness, mild to moderate peeling, and increased sun sensitivity.

-This simply tells us that Retin-A should be used responsibly and followed up with richer and more moisturizing creams as well as an adequate amount of sunscreen in the mornings.
+This simply tells us that Retin-A should be used responsibly and followed up with richer and more moisturizing creams and an adequate amount of sunscreen in the mornings.

-Besides using the adequate skincare treatment and having an overall good skincare routine, try to implement the several few things that might also be triggering acne around the mouth and the jaw.
+Besides using adequate skincare treatment and having an overall good skincare routine, try to implement several things that might trigger acne around the mouth and the jaw.